arindamrc/video_analytics/Sheet02/README.txt

 Submission by:
 Arindam Roychoudhury.

+An implementation of :
+H. Wang: Dense trajectories and motion boundary descriptors for action recognition, 2013

 Calculating trajectory descriptors for 65 training videos and 28 test videos takes around 2-2.5 hrs to complete with an average of 1-2 minutes per video.
 All trajectory descriptors are saved to disk.